 Pausing to Strategize

 In most cases, decisions do not occur in a vacuum; they are contextualized with many nuanced factors that directly impact the outcome.
 Some of these factors may be based less on inwardly-focused self-assessment and more on externally-focused information about the available options.

 Here are some examples of informal ways to gather information about yourself:

 - Creating art, music, videos, or various forms of expression

 - Meditating or practicing mindfulness

-- Other creative crafts of choice
+- Cooking and other creative crafts

 Choose activities that help you get your thoughts onto paper or some tangible medium.
 This helps to organize your thoughts, so that they do not have to run around untamed inside your mind.